WCNC-TV: The Turner turnaround

-Channel 36 found a buyer in February 1970: Atlanta broadcasting mogul Ted Turner, who purchased WCTU through Turner Broadcasting of North Carolina for $1.25 million.
-Turner had scouted out buying equipment from the bankrupt station but decided instead to buy the whole operation.
-At the time, he owned just one other television property, WJRJ-TV in his hometown Atlanta, as well as three radio stations in other southeastern cities.
+While the station was in receivership, it came to the attention of Lee McClurkin, an Atlanta advertising executive and friend of Ted Turner.
+Turner owned WJRJ-TV in Atlanta, an independent station prone to equipment breakdowns.
+The idea was to buy the station for equipment and parts: McClurkin later recalled that "we went up there to cannibalize the station".
+Turner and McClurkin visited Charlotte and had lunch with Twisdale, during which he began to think about buying and operating WCTU against the wishes of his advisers.
+The board of Turner Communications opted not to pursue the deal, leaving Turner to pay for it on his own in cash.
+At the time, Turner's media interests consisted of WJRJ-TV, an outdoor advertising company, and four radio stations in other Southeastern cities.
 Turner renamed the station WRET-TV—using the initials of his full name, Robert Edward Turner III—in July and instituted a new and expanded program lineup in August.
 Just two programs, wrestling and the music video program The Now Explosion, were retained.

 Turner's new Charlotte station was not an immediate success.
 Programming costs were high relative to ratings.
 The station had just one on-air personality: announcer Bob Chesson, who as "Dead Ernest" hosted the station's block of horror films.
 One Saturday morning in February 1972, Turner appeared on the station to appeal for contributions from viewers, saying that channel 36 had not broken even since he had purchased it.
 The station drew $53,000 in donations, enough to help pay its bills, and also received interest from several new advertisers.
 WRET-TV became a typical UHF independent, airing a lineup of cartoons, sitcoms, older movies, and a heavy slate of sporting events.
 It was among the early carriers of The 700 Club, produced by the Christian Broadcasting Network (CBN); CBN founder Pat Robertson, who like Turner had gone to Brown University, read about the appeal for donations in The Wall Street Journal and placed his programs on the station.
 At one point, the Charlotte area accounted for 15 percent of CBN's pledge contributions.
-CBN programming was dropped by WRET in 1973 and replaced with programs of the Trinity Broadcasting Network, headed locally by Jim Bakker; the shows included The PTL Club.
+CBN programming was dropped by WRET in 1973 and replaced with programs of the Trinity Broadcasting Network (TBN), headed locally by Jim Bakker; the shows included The PTL Club.
 Bakker split from TBN in 1974 and moved his staff to Charlotte.